Topological Signals of Singularities in Ricci Flow: Methodology

-The bottleneck distance gives an indication of the largest changes in geometry one encounters, while the Wasserstein--1 and --2 distances indicate overall changes in geometry that occur \cite{KGKM:2014}. $ d_{B} $ measures the largest difference between PD's, while $ d_{W^{1}} $ and $ d_{W^{2}} $ measure all of the differences (with $ d_{W^{2}} $ less sensitive to small changes than $ d_{W^{1}} $).
-If $ d_{W^{1}} $ is significantly larger than $ d_{B} $ and $ d_{W^{2}} $, then many small features are responsible for changes in the geometry between PD's.
-If the distance measures are close, then this indicates a single dominant feature is responsible for changes in the geometry between PD's.
+The bottleneck distance $ d_{B} $~measures the largest difference between PDs, while the Wasserstein -1 and -2 distances $ d_{W^{1}} $ and $ d_{W^{2}} $ measure all of the differences (with $ d_{W^{2}} $ less sensitive to small changes than $ d_{W^{1}} $) \cite{KGKM:2014}.
+If $ d_{W^{1}} $ is significantly larger than $ d_{B} $ and $ d_{W^{2}} $, then many small features are responsible for changes in the geometry between PDs.
+If the distance measures are close, then this indicates a single dominant feature is responsible for changes in the geometry between PDs.
+The Betti number spectra, tables measuring lengths of persistence intervals, and distances between persistence diagrams together provide a topological signal associated to a collection of data.

 For the models, we investigate how the distance measures change over the time evolution of the system.
-This approach allows us to acquire a persistent homological characterization of the surface -- hence a topological signal of its singularity formation -- as it undergoes evolution via RF.
+This approach allows us to acquire persistent homological characterizations of the spaces---hence topological signals of the formation and types of singularities---as they evolve via RF.